Alocasia (Elephant Ear)

 HIGH HUMIDITY

-Consider using a humidifier or a pebble tray to boost humidity levels if your Alocasia is in a drier environment.
+Consider using a humidifier or a pebble tray to boost humidity levels if your alocasia is in a drier environment.

 Cartoon water droplet character with a watering can and flowers on a white background